 While attending Baylor University in Waco, TX, Daryl found he had a knack for working with students; however, he was still interested in pastoring, urban ministry and church planting.
 To prepare for ministry, Daryl enrolled at Golden Gate Baptist Theological Seminary in Mill Valley; while there he developed a serious ministry to teenagers.

 “When I did revivals, teenagers would come out of the woodwork to hear me,” Daryl said.
 “It might have something to do with the fact that I worked with secular jobs as a disc jockey, lifeguard, and did gospel magic on the side.
 Those things may have helped in drawing out teenagers, but they also led me into working with the Centrifuge camps including the first Centrifuge camp in California.”

 Daryl has served California Southern Baptists since October 1991.
 Prior to working for CSBC, Daryl spent three years as a US/2 missionary working with students in San Francisco.
 He worked bivocationally for San Francisco-Peninsula Southern Baptist Association for three years as the second man on staff before being called to Korean Baptist Church in San Jose as its English pastor.

 Daryl’s wife, Teresa, is worship minister at the church the family attends, Woodward Park Baptist in Fresno.
-Their son, Ryan, is a law student at University of California, Davis.
-Rachel, their daughter, attends College of Marin in San Rafael.
+Their son, Ryan, is on faculty with Kaplan and their daughter.
+Rachel, is in the Disney College program at Walt Disney World.

 “My family is the joy of my life, definitely.
 Besides being a Christian, I’m actually crazy about my kids and my wife.”